Skip to main content

 • Private tutoring

-Our priority is to ensure you are able to complete your programme of study and so we cannot support you to engage in activity that could compromise your immigration status.
+Our priority is to ensure you complete your programme of study and so we cannot support you to engage in activity that could risk your immigration status.

-So whilst you can’t launch the business just yet, you are in a great position to lay the groundwork and transition to a different visa that permits self-employment once you complete your studies: Working after studies for international students
+The good news is: you can absolutely develop your business idea while studying.
+So, whilst you can’t launch the business, you are in a great position to lay the groundwork and transition to a different visa that permits self-employment once you complete your studies: Working after studies for international students

 How can the Start-up Team help?